 - Pregnancy checklist alternative – If acupuncture isn’t your thing, find a certified pregnancy massage therapist.
 Make sure she/he has plenty of experience with prenatal massage and relax and enjoy.
 Book ahead so you can get a couple of massages in those last 5 weeks of your pregnancy.

-- Add this supplement to your pregnancy checklist – Begin taking Nature’s Sunshine 5W at week 35 of your pregnancy.
+- Add either (not both) supplement to your pregnancy checklist – Begin taking Nature’s Sunshine 5W or Gentle Birth Uterine Tonic at week 35 of your pregnancy.
 5W (which stands for the last 5 weeks of your pregnancy) is an herbal uterine tonic which preps the uterus for effective contractions once labor begins.
 It is also helpful in making those effective contractions less painful.
 My herbalist told me I would have a labor that would be 10 hours or less!
 He was right!

 To find and consult a certified herbalist click here

 - Tasty part of the pregnancy checklist. – Starting at week 36 eat 6 dates a day for the last 4 weeks of your pregnancy.
 Studies have shown women go into spontaneous labor and dilate faster if they eat 6 dates a day in the last month.
 Check out the research on this here.

 - Best part of the pregnancy checklist – Go out on a date with your significant other.
 Or spend a weekend away (Babymoon) no later than week 35 just in case baby decides to come early.
 You won’t have time for each other for a while and It’s important to nurture your relationship.